druleton/druleton/docs/config-composer.md

-# Composer file(s)
+# Composer file
-Druleton uses composer files to download and extract the Drupal Core, contributed modules and themes as well as 3th party libraries.
+Druleton uses a composer file to download and extract the Drupal Core, contributed modules and themes as well as 3th party libraries.

 [Read more about composer files][link-composer].